 During the procedure, you’ll lie on your back on a table and we’ll clean the area where the catheter (a thin, hollow tube) will enter your body using a special solution to minimize infection.
 We’ll place sterile drapes over your body and the neurointerventionalist will apply a local anesthetic so you don’t feel any pain.

 Your neurointerventionist will make a small incision in your groin to insert the catheter along with a thin guide wire.
 We’ll place multiple progressively smaller tubes in the carotid artery (in your neck).
 Finally, we’ll advance a tiny microcatheter into the brain blood vessels until it goes just beyond the clot.
-The TREVO stent is then inserted through the blood clot.
-We’ll grab the clot with the stent and withdraw it.
-We may need to repeat this procedure several times until the entire clot is removed (if that’s even possible).
+The suction catheter (DAC) or TREVO stent is then inserted up to or through the clot, we’ll suction out the clot or grab the clot, and withdraw the ensnared clot.
+This procedure may have to be repeated several times until the entire clot is removed (if possible).

 At the end of the procedure, your neurointerventionalist will withdraw the catheter and will usually place a special device in the blood vessel to stop the blood from leaking out.
 Finally, we’ll put a bandage over the incision.
 You will typically be taken to the Neuro Intensive care unit after this procedure.